ricardogomes/ipl-teams-students/README.md

 Set-ExecutionPolicy Unrestricted
 ```

-The first script to run should be the `.\addStudents.ps1`.
+The first script to run should be the `.\setup.ps1`.
+It will ask for the number of the practical shifts (day and night), and create one channel for each with name `<D|PL> - PL<X>`.

+Next should be the `.\addStudents.ps1`.
 This script adds each student in the file `./inputs/students.csv` to the specified Team (The script will ask for the Team name).

-After that one, the `.\addStudentsToChannel.ps1` can opcionally be run for each Channel.
-This script will allow for the Channel selection and list the files under `./inputs/channels/` also allowing for its selection.
+After that one, the `.\addStudentsToChannel.ps1`.
+This script will allow for the Channel selection and list the files under `./inputs/channels/`.

 The first step in the execution is to logon to the Teams instance.
 This happens in every execution, on multiple subsequent executions the `Connect-MicrosoftTeams | Out-Null` line can be commented (#) as the session will persist.